gitbrent/SpRestLib/README.md

 ```

 ## Async Grouping
-* Promises can be grouped so they have to complete before `then()` is executed.
+* Promises can be grouped using `.all()` meaning each of them must complete before `.then()` is executed.

+Example Logic:
+This example requires that both the call to user info and user groups both complete before we move on.
+The old AJAX callback method model required a lot more code to do the same thing!

-Example
+Example Code:
 ```javascript
 Promise.all([ sprLib.user().info(), sprLib.user().groups() ])
 .then(function(arrResults){